tuanpmt/esp_mqtt/README.md

 You can examine the currently loaded script using the "show script" command.
 It only displays about 1KB of a script.
 If you need to see more, use "show script <line_no>" with a higher starting line.
 Newly loaded scripts are stored persistently in flash and will be executed after next reset if they contain no syntax errors. "script delete" stops script execution and deleted a script from flash.

 # NTP Support
 NTP time is supported and timestamps are only available if the sync with an NTP server is done.
 By default the NTP client is enabled and set to "1.pool.ntp.org".
 It can be changed by setting the config parameter "ntp_server" to a hostname or an IP address.
 An ntp_server of "none" will disable the NTP client.
 Also you can set the "ntp_timezone" to an offset from GMT in hours.
-The system time will be synced with the NTP server every "ntp_interval" seconds (default ).
+The system time will be synced with the NTP server every "ntp_interval" seconds.
 Here it uses NOT the full NTP calculation and clock drift compensation.
 Instead it will just set the local time to the latest received time.

 After NTP sync has been completed successfully once, the local time will be published every second under the topic "$SYS/broker/time" in the format "hh:mm:ss".
 You can also query the NTP time using the "time" command from the commandline and with the variable "$timestamp" from a script.
 If no NTP sync happened the time will be reported as "99:99:99".